mpeterv/argparse/README.md

 #### Control characters

 The first characters of all aliases of all options of a parser form the set of control characters, used to distinguish options from arguments.
-Typically the set only consists of a nyphen.
+Typically the set only consists of a hyphen.

 #### Setting number of arguments